cyberspace1902/Cyber-Space-Guide/CommonSolution/index.md

 > Please untick the Cloud Save option at the game properties.
 For more details please read the tutorial we gave.

+### 8. I can't play the game with controller.
+(Steam)

+> Please follow step 7 in the tutorial to set up your controller.
+If it still doesn't work, try to start the game in online mode, and if the problem is solved, go back to offline mode.

-### 8. The acount is currently in use at another machine.
+### 8. The account is currently in use at another machine.

 > Please try again after few mins or keep trying until you are able to login.
 If it still didn't work, please contact us in Shopee.